 The DVS Department comes under the responsibility of the Minister for Infrastructure

 DVS Fees and Charges

 Searching the Register

-If the information obtained is to be stored on a computer the applicant must be registered under the Data Protection (Jersey) Law, 2005.
-The search fee is £7.60 per vehicle.
+If the information you are to be given is to be stored on a computer you must be registered under the Data Protection (Jersey) Law, 2018.
+There is a search fee per vehicle.